michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0106.md

 - v: march in a procession
 - v: walk ostentatiously
 ### Family
-parade: paraded, parader, parades, parading+;parader: paraders
+- parade: paraded, parader, parades, parading+
+- parader: paraders
 ### Examples
 - But it's not like you can't be hip enough to emcee the Rose Parade.
 - Any time is a good time to remember Arnold Palmer, of course, and the Rose Parade in Pasadena, Calif., this morning was among them.